Joe Esposito (author)

-Joseph Carmine Esposito (January 22, 1938 – November 23, 2016) was Elvis Presley's road manager and friend.
-After Elvis' death, Joe became an author and publisher of several Elvis books.
+Joseph Carmine Esposito (January 22, 1938 – November 23, 2016) was one of Elvis Presley's military service friends and worked for Elvis after his army years.
+After Elvis's death, Esposito continued to collaborate with Jerry Weintraub, who produced Elvis's tours in the 1970s.
+He also became an author and publisher of several Elvis books.

 Association with Elvis Presley

 Esposito is best known for his association with Elvis Presley (see Memphis Mafia).
 He first met Presley while serving in the military in 1958 at an Army base in Friedberg, West Germany.
 They both went through basic training at Fort Hood, Texas, but did not meet face to face until a year later when they were both stationed in West Germany, where they quickly became lifelong friends.
-Esposito became Elvis's road manager and friend beginning in 1960.
-Esposito served as co-best man, with Marty Lacker at Elvis's wedding while Esposito's wife, Joanie, served as the matron of honor.

-Esposito, Col. Tom Parker and Jerry Schilling served as principal consultants in the movie This Is Elvis.
+Esposito became Elvis right-hand man in 1960.
+In 1970, when Elvis went back on tour, Esposito became Elvis's road manager.
+Esposito served as co-best man, with Marty Lacker at Elvis's wedding while Esposito's wife, Joanie, served as the matron of honor, Priscilla’s sister Michelle was the maid of honor.
+After Elvis' death, Esposito and Jerry Schilling served as consultants in the movie This Is Elvis, Colonel Parker was technical advisor.

 Esposito was a consultant on multiple Elvis projects and was considered one of the most respected sources on Elvis.
 His home movies are featured in many projects including the CBS Primetime Special, "Elvis By the Presleys".

 Personal life

 Esposito had three children: daughters Debbie and Cindy with his first wife Joan, who later married into the Kardashian family; and son Anthony from his second marriage to Martha Gallub, who died on March 19, 2012, after a long fight with cancer.
 Esposito died November 23, 2016, after a year of declining health.
 His daughter mentioned the cause to be complications of dementia.